 Medical Advice and Locating a Doctor

 Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
 Other options may be available and appropriate.
 Only a doctor can determine whether da Vinci Surgery is appropriate for a patient’s situation.
 Patients and doctors should review all available information on both non-surgical and surgical options in order to make an informed decision.

 Surgeons experienced with the da Vinci System can be found using the Surgeon Locator.
 Intuitive Surgical provides surgeons training on the use of the da Vinci System but does not certify, credential or qualify the surgeons listed in the Surgeon Locator.

 In order to provide benefit and risk information, Intuitive Surgical reviews the highest available level of evidence on procedures named above.
 Intuitive Surgical strives to provide a complete, fair and balanced view of the clinical literature.
 However, our materials should not be seen as a substitute for a comprehensive literature review for inclusion of all potential outcomes.
 We encourage patients and physicians to review the original publicatons and all available literature in order to make an informed decision.
 Clinical studies are typically available at pubmed.gov.

 Schedule a Prostate Surgery Consultation in Oxford, MS

 If you would like to talk to a board-certified urologist at Oxford Urology Associates about minimally invasive prostate surgery, please give our office a call at (662) 234-1448.
-We have offices in Batesville, Grenada, New Albany, and Oxford.
+We see patients from Oxford, Batesville, Grenada, New Albany, Tupelo, Greenwood, and the surrounding areas.